Click here to download a free copy of our Massachusetts Marriage Officiant Guide.

 Your complete ceremonial minister credentials package for Massachusetts includes all of the documents you'll need to legally perform all of life's celebrations, including weddings, baby blessings (baptism), house blessings, re-commitment ceremonies (vow renewal), memorials (funerals), handfasting and other ceremonies.

 Ordination through First Nation as a Wedding Officiant and ceremonial minister complies with all Massachusetts laws and is valid and accepted throughout the state and everywhere around the world!

-The laws of the State of Massachusetts require persons performing marriage ceremonies to file their credentials with the Secretary of the Commonwealth's office* prior to performing a ceremony anywhere in the state.
+Massachusetts law requires persons performing marriage ceremonies to file their credentials with the Secretary of the Commonwealth's office* prior to performing a ceremony anywhere in the state.
 You must hold a current and valid minister's license to perform such rites; in addition, you must present your credentials to any state or local authority and/or the bridal couple upon their request.

 In Massachusetts, ordination or investment by the Church gives each clergy member the authority to perform the marriage rite.
 You are not required to undergo any specific formal training to become ordained in Massachusetts.